SPEAKERS

 Abstract: The underwater acoustic sensor network (UASN) is the core module to realize the "smart ocean".
 At present, the UASN has not yet fully played its role in the complex water environment.
 The fundamental reason lies in the lack of effective methods to ensure network security and reliable data transmission.
 This report mainly introduces the team's research work on the trust management mechanism of UASNs.
 The main research contents include: 1) Intrusion detection algorithm based on energy consumption prediction model; 2) Multi-dimensional trust calculation algorithm based on fuzzy theory; 3) Trust evaluation algorithm based on cloud theory; 4) Trust cloud migration mechanism based on AUV; 5) Trust update mechanism based on reinforcement learning; 6) Anomaly-resilient trust model based on isolation forest.
 The research results have important theoretical value and practical significance for exploring the security technology and application of UASNs.

-IEEE Fellow, CSEE Fellow, AAIA Fellow
+Prof. Guangjie Han, IEEE Fellow, IET/IEE Fellow, AAIA Fellow

-IEEE Fellow
+Prof. Zuqing Zhu, IEEE Fellow

-Director of INFINITE LAB,
+Director of INFINITE LAB

 University of Science and Technology of China (USTC), China